The Monticello Association

 The Monticello Graveyard is fenced and not open to the public.

-Other family of those buried in the Graveyard can arrange access by contacting the custodian, Robin Burghart at monticellograveyard@gmail.com.
+Other family of those buried in the Graveyard can arrange access by contacting the Custodian,

 Burial in the Graveyard is open to direct, lineal descendants of Thomas Jefferson, through his daughters Martha and Maria.